 6. Don’t lower minimum repayments if rates fall

-Interest rates have dropped lately, and it’s tempting to see it as an opportunity to get more cash to spend.
+If ever intrest rates fall, it’s tempting to see it as an opportunity to get more cash to spend.
 If you had the discipline to pay the higher rate before, you should use this opportunity to pay off your loan fast.